 Does your vote really count?
-Ten months ago, on November 3, 2021, you voted for President of the United States, a new Mayor, and several new County Council members.
+A year ago, on November 3, 2021, you voted for President of the United States, a new Mayor, and several new County Council members.
 You also voted for 2 charter amendments to change the 2% Open Space Land Fund Program.
 It was our goal to get the County to hire someone to work on the 2% Land Fund Program and to streamline the Maintenance Fund Stewardship grants to empower the volunteers who care for the 2% Lands.
 I have asked the Mayor and Public Access, Open Space and Natural Resources (PONC) staff several times to implement these changes.
 Nothing has happened to make the changes that you voted for!

 Voters voiced their strong support for the 2% Land Fund repeatedly in 2006, 2010, 2012 and yet again in 2020.
 When will our elected officials see how much benefit citizens get out of having open space and parklands for healthy recreation?
 The land is what makes our island one of the most beautiful places in the world and attracts tourists.
 Once acquired, these lands can be enjoyed forever by our keiki and grandchildren.
 These lands are our legacy as a caring community!